volatiletech/authboss/README.md

 Because on password reset various cleanings need to happen (for example Remember Me tokens should all be deleted) setting the user's password yourself is not a good idea.

-Authboss has the UpdatePassword method for you to use.
-Please consult it's documentation for a thorough explanation of each parameter.
+Authboss has the [UpdatePassword](http://godoc.org/gopkg.in/authboss.v0#UpdatePassword) method for you to use.
+Please consult it's documentation for a thorough explanation of each parameter and usage.

 ```go
 func UpdatePassword(w http.ResponseWriter, r *http.Request, ptPassword string, user interface{}, updater func() error) error
 ```

-Please read it's documentation as it's quite thorough, an example usage might be:
+An example usage might be:

 ```go
 myUserSave := func() error {